victorporof/Sublime-HTMLPrettify/README.md

     "wrap_line_length": 0 // Lines should wrap at next opportunity after this number of characters (0 disables) },
   "css": {
-    "allowed_file_extensions": ["css", "scss", "sass", "less"],
-    "allowed_file_syntaxes": ["css", "sass", "less"],
-    "disallowed_file_patterns": [], // List of regexp strings to test the file path against.
-If it matches any of them, then the file will be ignored. e.g. ["myFileToSkip\\.html", "myFolderToSkip"]
     "end_with_newline": false, // End output with newline "indent_char": " ", // Indentation character
     "indent_size": 4, // Indentation size